irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 These parties will review the situation and may reverse the moderation decision or take other action as appropriate.

-# Language and Imagery

-English is the de facto language in which the IRTF works, but is not the native language of many IRTF participants.
-All participants, particularly those with English as a first language, should attempt to accommodate the needs of others by communicating clearly.
-Reading, writing, and conversing in a language where one is not a native speaker may be difficult, and IRTF participants should treat those doing so with grace and understanding.

-Participants should aim to speak slowly and clearly in presentations and discussions, and should strive to make presentations and other materials accessible to those with impaired vision or disabilities.
-Participants should also avoid the use of slang and unnecessary jargon in both spoken and written communication.
-When faced with English that may be difficult to understand, IRTF participants should make a sincere effort to understand each other and to engage in conversation to clarify when necessary.

-Participants should ensure that language and imagery used in IRTF documents, presentations, mailing lists, research group meetings, open meetings, conferences, workshops, and other events, are respectful and inclusive.
-Effective research uses terminology that is clear, precise, and widely accessible to readers from varying backgrounds and cultures.
-Participants are encouraged to follow the guidance on inclusive language in [NISTIR8366] when making contributions to the IRTF [INCLUSIVE].

 # Research Integrity

 Participants must act with respect, honesty, transparency, and fairness.